chef/chef-web-docs/content/glossary.md

 **node**

-:   A node is any physical, virtual, or cloud machine that is configured
+:   A node is any physical, virtual, or cloud device that is configured
-    to be maintained by a Chef Infra Client.
+    and maintained by an instance of Chef Infra Client.

 **node object**

-:   A history of the attributes, run-lists, and roles that were used to
+:   A node object is a history of the attributes, run-lists, and roles
-    configure a node that is under management by Chef.
+    that were used to configure a node that is under management by Chef Infra.

 **ohai**